-In the winter of 1980, while working as an account executive for an LA investment company, Debra attended an evening seminar entitled, "Money Magic."
-Thinking she was walking into another dry financial tutorial, she sat transfixed as the seminar leader shared radical ideas about how prosperity is really created – ideas that had nothing to do with working hard or investing wisely but rather using energetic tools like the now popular “Law of Attraction” to create prosperity.
-Feeling as if every fiber of her being was resonating with the seminar leader's words, she knew that night that her life's work was to study this knowledge and share these principles with the world.
+In the winter of 1980, while working as an account executive for an LA investment company, Debra attended a seminar entitled, "Money Magic."
+Thinking she was walking into another dry financial tutorial, she sat transfixed as the seminar leader shared radical ideas about how prosperity is really created – ideas that had nothing to do with working hard or investing wisely but rather using energetic tools like the now popular “Law of Attraction.”
+Feeling as if every fiber of her being was resonating with the seminar leader's words, she knew that night that her life's work was to share these principles with the world.

 The next morning she quit her job and spent the next several months studying the laws of true success and prosperity as expounded on by icons of western “metaphysical” thought such as Napoleon Hill, Wallace Wattles, Earl Nightengale and Florence Shin.
 In early 1981, she founded Yes to Success Seminars, Inc., a company dedicated to teaching enlightened, timeless principles of success and prosperity – in modern day language.

 By 1983, Debra's seminar was being taught in over a dozen major US cities.
-By 1984 she had reps teaching her ever-growing body of knowledge in seven countries on four continents.
+By 1984 she had reps teaching her ever-growing body of knowledge in seven countries on four continents - decades before the internet made international communication instantaneous.

 Debra soon became a favorite talk show guest and appeared on radio and TV and in print media from coast to coast.
 As a corporate trainer and sought-after speaker, her client list included Mattel Toys, McDonnell Douglas, the Xerox Management group, International Trade Management, Women in Management, Women in Banking, Business and Professional Women, YPO Spouses and more.